The Generalized Second Law implies a Quantum Singularity Theorem: Generalized Thermodynamics Theorems

 \textbf{Proof:} On the spatial slice $\Sigma$, let the shortest proper distance between the surfaces $M$ and $N$ be given by a function $f(M)$.
 Since the tangent planes of $N$ and $M$ coincide at $g_0$, $f$ vanishes to zeroth and first order as one moves away from $g_0$.
 Since $f$ is only nonzero at second order and higher, in a neighborhood of lengthscale $\epsilon$, $f \apprle \epsilon^2 \ll \epsilon$.
 Because the distance between $M$ and $N$ is in this sense small, it is possible to identify points on $N$ and $M$, permitting the function to be defined on either of the two null surfaces: $f(N) = f(M)$.

 This identification of points on $N$ and $M$ also allows the null generating vectors $k^a$ to be compared on $N$ and $M$ (Fig. \ref{fronts}).
 When the $k^a$ of $N$ or $M$ is projected onto $\Sigma$, it must be normal to that surface, because a lightfront always travels in the direction perpendicular the front itself.
-So $k^a(\Sigma) = c n^a$, where $n^a$ is an outward pointing null vector and $c > 0$ is an arbitrary constant depending on the affine parameter $\lambda$ on $N$ and $M$.
+So $k^a(\Sigma) = c n^a$, where $n^a$ is an outward pointing normal vector and $c > 0$ is an arbitrary constant depending on the normalization of the affine parameter $\lambda$ on $N$ and $M$.
 In order to compare the $k^a$ vectors, $\lambda$ will be chosen so that $c = 1$ everywhere on $N$ and $M$.

 For small $\nabla f$ this can be used to find the difference between $k^a$ on $N$ and $M$.